Arctic Star Exploration (CVE:ADD) Shares Down 20% – Time to Sell?

 Arctic Star Exploration Corp.
-(CVE:ADD – Get Free Report) shares dropped 20% on Thursday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 535,257 shares traded hands during mid-day trading, an increase of 191% from the average daily volume of 184,026 shares.
+(CVE:ADD – Get Free Report) traded down 20% during trading on Thursday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+535,257 shares were traded during mid-day trading, an increase of 190% from the average session volume of 184,877 shares.
 The stock had previously closed at C$0.03.

 About Arctic Star Exploration